0xnu/epguides/README.md

         });
     },
     function(json, callback) {
-        // do something usefull with the json eyes.inspect(json);
+        // do something useful with the json eyes.inspect(json);
         callback();
     }